Panthers' David Tepper Contractually Required to Keep Jerry Richardson Statue

 On new #Panthers owner David Tepper being contractually obligated to keep Jerry Richardson’s statue in place: Source says it was included in the contract terms presented to all the bidders by the seller’s lawyer. ...
 Sounds like it was non-negotiable.

-The Panthers unveiled the statue, which stands almost 13 feet, in July 2016 to honor Richardson, who had been the franchise's only owner to that point after bringing Charlotte into the NFL in 1993.
+The Panthers unveiled the statue, which stands almost 13 feet, in July 2016 to honor Richardson, who had been the franchise's only owner after bringing Charlotte into the NFL in 1993.

-Richardson put the Panthers up for sale in December following a report by Sports Illustrated's L. Jon Wertheim and Viv Bernstein detailing allegations of inappropriate workplace behavior made against him.
+Richardson put the Panthers up for sale in December following a report by Sports Illustrated's L. Jon Wertheim and Viv Bernstein that detailed allegations of inappropriate workplace behavior made against him.
 The NFL issued a $2.75 million fine to Richardson in June.

 Tepper reached an agreement in May to purchase the Panthers for $2.2 billion, the highest price ever for an NFL franchise.
-Terry and Kim Pegula owned the previous mark when they paid $1.4 billion for the Buffalo Bills in September 2014.
+Terry and Kim Pegula owned the previous mark, having paid $1.4 billion for the Buffalo Bills in October 2014.

 Browner Charged with Attempted Murder